 - Leave the ganache to cool to a spreadable consistency, then add it on top of the cheesecake and chill until ready to serve.

-As I mentioned above, this chocolate cheesecake is great on it's own, you don't need to add any of the fancy stuff on top, but by god is it worth it!
+This chocolate cheesecake is great on its own, you don't need to add any of the fancy stuff on top, but by god is it worth it!
 But there are a number of things you can do.

 If you want to decorate exactly as I did: